Estate Planning & Probate

 For the portion of an estate that exceeds the applicable exemption, the federal estate tax rate is 40 percent.
 That is not a marginal rate on the whole estate.
 It applies only to the taxable excess above the exemption.
 But at that rate, the numbers move quickly.

-What this looks like in practice: A Pittsburgh couple with a combined estate approaching $26 million may believe each spouse is under the individual exemption.
+Illustrative example: A Pittsburgh couple with a combined estate approaching substantial amounts may believe each spouse is under the individual exemption.
 Without a portability election after the first death, the second estate loses the first spouse’s unused exemption.
 At 40 percent, that oversight costs millions of dollars that proper planning would have preserved.

 Pennsylvania Inheritance Tax and Federal Estate Tax: Two Different Problems